dimalexeev/iOSDevTreasury/content/post/third.md

 title: "Third"
 date: 2018-10-27T00:14:31+03:00
 draft: false
-topics: ["to_swift", "to_xcode"]
+topics: [topic2]
-tags: ["tag_swift", "tag_xcode"]
+tags: [tag3, tag4]
-description: spf13-vim is a cross platform distribution of vim plugins and resources for Vim.
+description: spf13-vim is a cross platform distribution of vim plugins
 ---

 Perhaps even more exciting is news of a MacBook Air successor with a high-res screen.
 It’s still not clear exactly what we’re in for — whether it’ll be updated parts in the Air’s body, a brand new take on the Air, or just an alternate version of the MacBook.
 But it’s clear that some kind of much-needed update is coming.
 Bloomberg says it’ll have a 13-inch screen, which means that at the very least, it’ll be different than today’s MacBook.